BoChen-Ye/Tiny_LeViT_Hardware_Accelerator/README.md

 ### Attention_core
 - For attention layer, use Tanh instead of softmax and use ReLU instead of Hardswish to simplify that difficulty of hardware calculation.
+- Tanh function is a complex module in this core.
+- We need buffer to store the data and do matrix multiplicayion.

 ![attention](figure/attention.png)